 At the Mining Association of Canada, we launched Towards Sustainable Mining or TSM in 2004.
+Since then both Mining Association of BC and the Quebec Mining Association have adopted this initiative.
 Around the same time, globally, the International Council on Mining and Metals was formed, whose core mandate is the development of good practices around community engagement and environmental performance.